re-rxjs/react-rxjs.org/docs/api/utils/split.md

 #### Arguments

 - `keySelector`: A function that receives an item and returns the key of that item's group.
-- `streamSelector`: (Optional, default = identity).
-The function to apply to each grouped Observable.
+- `streamSelector`: (Optional) The function to apply to each grouped Observable.
+Default: identity.

 #### Returns